paul-michalik/win-dev-boxes/Readme.txt

 Shortcut scripts
 =================

-"install" - install chcolatey and all packages listed in packages.txt (*).
+"install" - install chcolatey and all packages listed in packages-*.txt (*).
 Always run the script with elevated provileges = "run as administrator".
+Example usage: "install packages-win10-cibox.bat"

-"upgrade" - upgrades chcolatey and all packages listed in packages.txt
+"upgrade" - upgrades chcolatey and all packages listed in packages.txt.

 "uninstall" - uninstalls all packages listed in packages.txt